-Fees for Full-time Technical Diploma
+Course Fees and Financial Schemes for Full-time Technical Diploma

 Fee Structure for Full-time Technical Diploma Courses